kharchenkolab/Baysor/README.md

 Here:

-- MOLECULES_CSV must contain information about *x* and *y* positions and gene assignment for each transcript
+- MOLECULES_CSV must contain information about *x* and *y* positions and gene assignment for each molecule
 - Parameters X_COL, Y_COL and GENE_COL must specify the corresponding column names.
 Default values are "x", "y" and "gene" correspondingly
 - OUTPUT_PATH determines path to the output html file with the diagnostic plots